chazlarson/Media-Scripts/Plex/README.md

-USE_ASSET_FOLDERS=1                          # If set to 1, images are stored and named assuming `asset_folders: true` in PMM ASSETS_BY_LIBRARIES=1                        # If set to 1, images are stored in separate asset dirs per library ASSET_DIR=assets                             # top-level directory for those PMM-Asset-Directory images
+USE_ASSET_FOLDERS=1                          # If set to 1, images are stored and named assuming `asset_folders: true` in PMM ASSETS_BY_LIBRARIES=1                        # If set to 1, images are stored in separate asset dirs per library ASSET_DIR=assets                             # top-level directory for those PMM-Asset-Directory images KEEP_JUNK=0                                  # If set to 1, keep files that script would normally delete [incorrect filetypes, mainly]
+ADD_SOURCE_EXIF_COMMENT=1                    # If set to 1, add the source URL to the image EXIF tags TRACK_IMAGE_SOURCES=1                        # If set to 1, keep a file containing file names and source URLs

 ```

 The point of "POSTER_DEPTH" is that sometimes movies have an insane number of posters, and maybe you don't want all 257 Endgame posters or whatever.
 Or maybe you want to download them in batches.